Mitochondrial theory of ageing: Evidence

-It has been observed that with age, mitochondrial function declines and mitochondrial DNA mutation increases in tissue cells in an age-dependent manner.
-This leads to increase in ROS production and potential decrease in the cell’s ability to remove ROS.
+It has been observed that mitochondrial function declines with age, and mitochondrial DNA mutation increases in tissue cells in an age-dependent manner.
+This leads to an increase in ROS production and a potential decrease in the cell's ability to remove ROS.

 Most long-living animals have been shown to be more resistant to oxidative damage and have lower ROS production, linking ROS levels to lifespan.
-Overexpression of antioxidants, which function to remove ROS has also been shown to increase lifespan.
+Overexpression of antioxidants, which reduce ROS, has also been shown to increase lifespan.

-Bioinformatics analysis showed that amino acid composition of mitochondrial proteins correlate with longevity (long-living species are depleted in cysteine and methionine), linking mitochondria to the process of ageing.
+Multiple studies have linked mitochondria to the process of ageing, including a bioinformatics analysis showing that amino acid composition of mitochondrial proteins correlates with longevity (long-living species are depleted in cysteine and methionine), as well as the discovery that disruption of ETC complexes can extend life in Caenorhabditis elegans Drosophila, and mice.